 Jo Couling MA, MBACP(Sen. Accred)

 I am a BACP Senior Registered Counsellor and Psychotherapist with over 30 years experience of working with both couples and individuals.
-Counselling sessions are currently available mornings and evenings by telephone or online.
+Counselling sessions are currently available by telephone or online.

 At the moment, we are all having to find a way to cope with the impact of a frightening pandemic.
 Many people have found it hard to come to terms with the restrictions of the lockdown and for some people it can be even harder to emerge from the relative safety of lockdown.
 We are cut off from our usual means of support and this can feel very isolating.